libvips/libvips/_posts/2026-06-03-nip4-batch-mode.md

 nip4 has a new and much nicer batch mode (compared to nip2).
 This post tries to explain how it works with some examples.

+The post about [multiple definitions in nip4](2025/11/22/nip4-multiple-definitions.html) from a few months ago has a very brief introduction to nip4's programming language,

 ## Snip

 nip4 now ships with a new command-line program, called snip.
 This is an